GonzaloHirsch/jwt-nodejs-security/README.md

 import { NextFunction, Request, Response } from 'express';

 /**
- * Async handler to wrap the API routes, this allows for async error handling.
+ * Async handler to wrap the API routes, allowing for async error handling.
  * @param fn Function to call for the API endpoint
  * @returns Promise with a catch statement
  */